AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. The [**view**](#viewing-schedules-view) command currently does not highlight conflicting schedules when used.
 This is known and will be rectified in a future to make it easier for client's to rectify conflicting schedules.
+It is not prioritised as a user is still able to manually see and rectify conflicting schedules.
+4. The dates are only accepted if the year is in a 2-digit format, not in a 4-digit format.
+This is known and will be updated in a future update.
+It is not prioritised as it is unlikely that a user will save a schedule in a year earlier than 2000 and after 2100 for now.

 --------------------------------------------------------------------------------------------------------------------